linrongbin16/fzfx.nvim/README.md

 ## 🚀 Usage

 There're multiple commands provided, named with prefix `Fzfx`.
-The sub commands indicates the user query's input method, (i.e. the variants) named with below rules:
+The sub commands indicates the user query's input method, (i.e. the variants) named with below conventions:

 - **Basic** variant is named with `args`, accepts the following arguments as query content.
 - **Visual select** variant is named with `visual`, uses visual selection as query content.